Russian Germans in North America: Areas of immigration

 Unlike many other immigrants to the Americas during the late 19th and early 20th centuries, Germans from Russia wanted to continue farming and settled in agricultural areas, rather than industrial cities.
-Primary areas were the Plains states of Illinois, Nebraska, Kansas, North and South Dakota with some movement to specific areas of Washington State and California (such as Fresno and Lodi) in the United States; Saskatchewan and Manitoba in Canada; Brazil; and Argentina.
-Those areas tended to resemble the flat plains of the Russian steppes.
+Primary areas of settlement were in the Great Plains since it resembled the flat terrain of the Russian steppes.
 In addition, the upper Great Plains still had arable land available for free settlement under the Homestead Act.
 In the 2000 Census, North Dakota reported 43.9% of the population identified as having German ancestry.
 In 1910, 5% of the population of North Dakota had been born in Russia; it is likely that most were ethnic Germans.

 Large-scale immigration to the Americas started in the 1870s and continued until the 1917 Revolution, when travel and emigration were stopped.

 Since the reunification of Germany after the fall of the Berlin Wall and the declining conditions in Russia, many ethnic Germans still living in the lands of the former Soviet Union sought German repatriation.

 United States

-Germans from Russia were the most traditional German-speakers.
-About 100,000 Volga Germans immigrated by 1900 and settled primarily in the Dakotas, Kansas, and Nebraska.
-The south-central part of North Dakota was known as the "German-Russian triangle."
-A smaller number moved farther west and found employment as ranchers and cowboys.

-The largest groups settled mainly in the Great Plains: North Dakota, South Dakota, Kansas and nearby areas.
-Outside those areas, they also settled in Iowa, Michigan, Minnesota, New York State, Oregon, Washington State, Wisconsin, and California's Fresno County in the Central Valley.
-They often succeeded in dryland farming, which they had practiced in Russia.
-Many immigrants who arrived between 1870 and 1912 spent a period doing farm labor, especially in northeastern Colorado and in Montana along the lower Yellowstone River in sugar beet fields.
-Their family and community lifestyle and their contribution to the sugar beet industry on the plains of Colorado is well-documented in "Work Renders Life Sweet: Germans from Russia in Fort Collins, 1900 - 2000."
-They were often sugar beet farmers almost everywhere they settled.
+The Volga Germans were heavily involved with the growing sugar beet industry in northern Colorado and western Nebraska.
+Most Black Sea Germans were affiliated with wheat production in the Dakotas.

+The highest concentrations of Germans from Russia were mainly in the Great Plains.
+By 1910, North Dakota had the largest population of them, followed by Kansas, Colorado, South Dakota, Nebraska, and Oklahoma.
+Over time, many of them drifted further west into Montana, Oregon, Washington, and California.
+States in the Great Lakes region such as Illinois, Wisconsin, and Michigan had sizable populations of Germans from Russia as well.

+By 1990, approximately one million descendants of Germans from Russia lived in the United States.
+Many of those descendants today often describe their ancestry as simply being German, and have become a subgroup of German Americans.

+In 2019, a crowdsourced survey was conducted by Sandy Schilling Payne that analyzed approximately 150 years of migration patterns within the United States.
+It was reported that California had the highest number of places where Germans from Russia and their descendants resided.
+Factors such as the Great Depression, the Dust Bowl, and World War II prompted many to relocate from hard hit states in the Midwest to California.